 If you’re dreading cleaning your closet like I was, help is here!
-I’ve got some easy closet organizing tips for you that will make a big impact on any closet.
+I’ve got some easy DIY closet organizing ideas for you that will make a big impact on any closet:

 First, PIN THIS IMAGE to save the article for future reference:

 Yesterday, I tackled my long-neglected wardrobe and closet.
 This was a project about eight years in the making, and I put it off as long as I could.
 You can see why:

 Intimidating, right?!
 Sigh.
 Such a mess.
 But, I knew that if I utilized the steps I outline in my Beginner’s Guide to organizing, I’d get through it.

 I started with my wardrobe, which houses my workout clothes, camisole tanks, shorts, t-shirts and pajamas.

 Easy DIY Closet Organizing Idea #1: Maximize Space With Hanging Shelves